Why I upgraded

 Still, total system cost are more than 2x spindle cost.
 Note that although the VFD is not too expensive, shielded motor wiring, connectors, torque wrench, line filter, collets/nuts, the switchbox and many additional, small parts add up to that high of a number.

 To get the new spindle running I had to plan, build, and configure a complete subsystem that involves spindle drive, cooling, auxiliary power supply.
 Driven by the project complexity, I executed my work in different phases that would build on top of each other.
-Starting with the information phase,
+Starting with the information phase, let’s go through some of the questions I had to find answers to.

 Variable Frequency Drive